Zephaniah

 The prophet wastes no time in sharing the fact that God is going to completely judge the earth and everything that is on it.
 The fact that nothing will escape is demonstrated by the fact that even the fish of the sea will be judged.
 The Jews would have been aware of the judgment of God as they would have known the story of Noah and the flood but this judgment is different in that it is total (Creatures in the sea were not judged with the flood).
 This prophecy is yet to be fulfilled but we get details of what is to come in the book of Revelation.

 Here, we are introduced to the "dark side of love" which is jealousy.
-We see that God says He will cut off those that worship false gods alongside Him.
-God insists that His people worship none but Him and that was the first of His commandments given to Moses (see Exodus 20).
-It is the same for us today in that God wants us to be Holy (set apart) for Him.
+We see that God says he will cut off those that worship false gods alongside him and the word translated as cut off is the same word for covenant.
+God insists that his people worship none but him and that was the first of his commandments given to Moses (see Exodus 20).
+It is the same for us today in that God wants us to be Holy (set apart) for him.

 Zephaniah 1:7

-Be silent before the Sovereign Lord, for the day of the Lord is near.
-The Lord has prepared a sacrifice; he has consecrated those he has invited.
+Keep silent before Adonai ELOHIM, for the Day of ADONAI is near.
+ADONAI has prepared a sacrifice; he has set apart those he invited.

 Zephaniah 1:8

-There is a dress code for this event and the appropriate clothing is apparel that has been washed white by Jesus Christ.
+There is a dress code for this event and the appropriate clothing is apparel that has been washed white by Yeshua Messiah.
 Those that do not have garments of white will not be allowed in and in fact they will be sent to their punishment.

 Zephaniah 1:9

-On that day I will punish all who avoid stepping on the threshold, who fill the temple of their gods with violence and deceit.
+On the same day I will also punish all who jump over the threshold to fill the house of their master with violence and deceit.

 Zephaniah 1:10

-'On that day,' declares the Lord, 'a cry will go up from the Fish Gate, wailing from the New Quarter, and a loud crash from the hills.'
+Also on that day," says ADONAI, "a cry will be heard from the Fish Gate, wailing from the city's Second Quarter and a loud crash from the hills.

 Zephaniah 1:11